Understanding Hair Loss

 1. Androgenetic Alopecia (Pattern Baldness)

-• Caused by genetics and sensitivity to dihydrotestosterone (DHT), leading to gradual follicle shrinkage.
+- Caused by genetics and sensitivity to dihydrotestosterone (DHT).

 2. Alopecia Areata

-• Leads to sudden, patchy hair loss on the scalp, beard, or other body
+- Leads to sudden, patchy hair loss on the scalp, beard, or other body areas.

 3. Telogen Effluvium

-• Hair enters the resting (telogen) phase prematurely, leading to increased shedding.
+- Hair enters the resting (telogen) phase prematurely.

-• Often reversible with proper nutrition, stress management, and scalp care.
+- Often reversible with proper nutrition and stress management.

 4. Traction Alopecia

-• Caused by tight hairstyles (braids, ponytails, extensions) that put excessive tension on hair follicles.
+Caused by tight hairstyles that put excessive tension on hair follicles.

 5. Scarring Alopecia (Cicatricial Alopecia)

-• A rare condition where inflammation destroys hair follicles, leading to permanent scarring and hair loss.
+A rare condition where inflammation destroys hair follicles permanently.

 Hair Loss Prevention Tips